 Severe weather is one of the biggest threats to the efficient day-to-day running of the country, and it's for this reason Warwickshire has in place regularly tested procedures and means of reducing the impact of this on the community.
 The community, however, has an important role in taking measures to protect themselves.

 Keeping warm is a vital part of keeping well in the winter particularly for older people, the young and those with chronic illness, as more people get ill and the number of deaths rise.
-In order to help people keep well this winter the Department of Health has launched its annual ‘Keep Warm, Keep Well’ Campaign.
+In order to help people keep well this winter, Public Health England has launched their Stay Well this Winter campaign.

 Warm and well in Warwickshire

-A new freephone helpline has been set up in Warwickshire to help vulnerable and older people keep warm and well in winter.
+A freephone helpline, run by Act on Energy, is available in Warwickshire to help vulnerable and older people keep warm and well in winter.
 Advisors are available from Monday to Friday from 9.00am - 5.00pm to ensure people receive help and advice this winter.

-Warm and well in Warwickshire (pdf, 1775Kb) – leaflet highlights a number of simple steps to follow to keep warm and well.
+Warm and Well in Warwickshire - this leaflet highlights a number of simple steps to follow to keep warm and well.

 On the roads this winter?

 Always remember that when there are severe weather warnings the public is warned to only travel when it is absolutely necessary.
 If you do have to go out in your car always remember to carry a:

 - flask of hot drink